apache/druid/docs/ingestion/data-formats.md

 ##### SchemaRepo Based Avro Bytes Decoder

 This Avro bytes decoder first extracts `subject` and `id` from the input message bytes, and then uses them to look up the Avro schema used to decode the Avro record from bytes.
 For details, see the [schema repo](https://github.com/schema-repo/schema-repo).
 You need an HTTP service like schema repo to hold the Avro schema.
-For information on registering a schema on the message producer side, see `org.apache.druid.data.input.AvroStreamInputRowParserTest#testParse()`.
+For information on registering a schema on the message producer side, see `org.apache.druid.data.input.avro.AvroStreamInputFormatTest#testParse()`.

 | Field | Type | Description | Required |
 |-------|------|-------------|----------|